Sian-Lee-SA/StudioOne-LaunchKey-Mini-MK3/README.md

 #### Edit Scene
 This scene will display a mode relevant to the capabilities of the selected track or clip.
 When this scene is active then the editor view will automatically display and focus.

 1. Step edit mode will act as a step sequencer.
 The pads will color to the key track color while making on values and accent values a different variation to said color.
-Holding down SSM then selecting a pad will place an accent for that step.
+Holding down Scene then selecting a pad will place an accent for that step.
 This mode will automatically show when the selected event or track is a pattern event

 1. Keyboard mode changes the pad's to emulate a keyboard.